Fürth: Airports

 In 1914, an aerodrome was built at Atzenhof for the Third Bavarian Army Corps, which was extended in the following years.
 After the First World War, it became "Fürth–Nuremberg" international airport, which saved it from being completely dismantled.
 Fürth-Nuremberg Airport was the eighth largest of the 88 German airports.
 The importance of the airport increased further when Junkers transferred first its central repair workshop, and then the final assembly line for its aircraft from Dessau to Fürth.
 Under the Nazis, the airport at Atzenhof was expanded and used as a flying school.
 After Fürth was occupied by Allied troops, the US Army used the site as a barracks, until 1993 (Monteith Barracks Army Heliport).
 The US Army built the "Monteith Barracks" golf course on the site and maintained the historic buildings.
 In 1928, the city of Nuremberg took over the main share of the airport's operations.
 Until civil aviation operations ended in 1933, the airport was called "Flughafen Nuremberg-Fürth".

 There was a second airport built at Fürth-Hardhöhe by the Gothaer Waggonfabrik, later called Industrieflughafen.
-It existed from 1919 until 6.
-April 1955.
-1919-1938 Gothaer Waggonfabrik, 1939-1945 Bachmann, v.Blumenthal, 1945-1949 U.S. Army Airfield R-30 and 1949-1955 "International Airport Nürnberg-Fürth".
+It existed from 1919 until 6 April 1955.